jordammit/mapmig/README.md

 - Browse every unique texture across all brush faces, with face count and entity usage per texture
 - Worldspawn, brush entity, and special textures (clip, skip, trigger, sky) listed in separate groups
 - Per-texture replacement with Quake's 15-character name limit enforced at input
+- Detection for texture names exceeding Quake's 15-character limit or containing invalid characters
 - WAD texture picker — searchable, alphabetical list with thumbnail previews
-- Detection for texture names exceeding Quake's 15-character limit or containing invalid characters
 - Bulk texture replacement via the Quick Edit tab

 ### WAD file support
-- Load WAD2 (Quake) and WAD3 (Half-Life) files:
+- Load WAD2 (Quake) files 2 ways:
   - **Persistent WADs** — add WAD files in Settings to auto-load them with every map session
-  - **Single-use WADs** — loaded per-session by drag-and-drop or sidebar button, promotable to the persistent list at any time
+  - **Single-use WADs** — loaded per-session by drag-and-drop or sidebar button, promotable to the persistent list at any time before restarting the application
 - Texture thumbnails displayed throughout the interface when a WAD is loaded
 - Active WADs panel in sidebar with a refresh button to pick up changes made to WAD files externally